-On September 30, 2016, the Company entered into the Option Amendment and Assignment Agreement for the Cervantes Property ("Option Assignment Agreement") for the Cervantes Property with AzMet and Kootenay Silver Inc. ("Kootenay"), whereby AzMet assigned to the Company all of its rights and interests in the Property Option Agreement dated July 25, 2015 between AzMet and Kootenay (the "Option Agreement").
+On September 30, 2016, the Company entered into the Option Amendment and Assignment Agreement for the Cervantes Property ("Option Assignment Agreement") for the Cervantes Property with Aztec Metals Corp., which share common directors with the Company, ("AzMet") and Kootenay Silver Inc. ("Kootenay"), whereby AzMet assigned to the Company all of its rights and interests in the Property Option Agreement dated July 25, 2015 between AzMet and Kootenay (the "Option Agreement").
 All obligations of AzMet under the property option agreement were transferred to the Company.
-Upon the closing of the Option Assignment Agreement, the Company issued 200,000 of its common shares to Kootenay at a value of \$0.02495 per share.
+Pursuant to the Option Assignment Agreement, the Company issued 200,000 of its common shares to Kootenay at a value of \$0.02495 per share.